onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-41430
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** support APPC/SDN-C ``HealthCheck`` command.
+    The VNF or PNF **MUST** support APPC/SDN-C ``HealthCheck`` command.

 Notes On Command Support Using APPC/SDN-C Southbound Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 APPC/SDN-C are designed to support a standard set of protocols in
-order to communicate with the xNF instance.
+order to communicate with the VNF or PNF instance.
 The supported protocols are
 NETCONF, Ansible, Chef, and REST.

-NETCONF and REST require the xNF to implement a server which supports the RPC
+NETCONF and REST require the VNF or PNF to implement a server which supports the RPC
 or REST calls.

 Ansible and Chef require the use of a Ansible or Chef server which communicates
-with the APPC/SDN-C (northbound) and the xNF VM's (southbound).
+with the APPC/SDN-C (northbound) and the VNF or PNF VM's (southbound).

 The vendor must select which protocol to support for the commands listed above.
 Notes: